-- Purge 20 to 35% of your clothing.
-When all’s said and done 65% of your clothing should be left for the potential buyer to see.
+- Purge clothing to create breathing room in your closet.
+Hanging clothes should have a good 1/2 inch (at least) between hangers, and folded items should not be stacked more than 3 high.
 If you choose to keep what you’ve purged, store it at a friend’s house, or put it all in a low-cost storage facility.

-- Replace clear clothing bins with opaque or solid-colored ones.
+- Replace clear clothing bins with opaque or solid-colored ones to make the closet look more streamlined.
 You want to see what your clothing and accessories look like, but potential buyers do not.
 We recommend these country style woven bins.

 - Put away all of the miscellany.
 Take out your belts, odd pieces of jewellery, suspenders, etc. and put them away in drawers.
 If you do not have enough room in your chest of drawers, try this easy-to-use closet organizer.

 - Let the light in.You want the potential buyer to see all that your closet has to offer.
 So, change faulty light bulbs and replace ugly or damaged fixtures.